What should a kindergartener know before entering the first grade? Your child should be able to meet these 12 milestones by the end of the year.

 Remember when your pediatrician would ask if your child can follow two-phrase directions?
 Or if she can track an item moving across her face?
 It’s something like that.
 Sometimes you’ll remember, other times you have no idea and will need to keep an eye out for.
 Same thing here.

-Like all milestones, not everyone reaches them at the same time.
+And like all milestones, not everyone reaches them at the same time.
 The even better news about milestones is they give you a goal or a benchmark to measure progress.
-At least now you have the tools to achieve them.
+And now you have the tools to achieve them.

 Get more tips:

-- How to Teach Our Kids to Embrace Mistakes
+- How to Teach Kids to Embrace Mistakes

 - Homework Tips: Crucial Mistakes You Should Definitely Avoid